muxyz/website/index.md

 to start again and build a new system that provides an open alternative to the systems we have today.</p>
 <p>
-We propose a new community app platform, which focuses on the needs of people, not profits.
+We propose a new app platform, which focuses on the needs of people, not profits.
 </p>
 </div>
 <div id="abstract">